 Ask for the provider’s hours of operation to make sure that they can help when you need them.

 Asking questions is very important when you have diverse needs.
-These might be cultural and linguistic, or they might be due to a physical or mental condition.
+These might be cultural and linguistic, or they might be due to a physical or mental health condition.
 Knowing that a provider has the experience and skills to tailor their services to your individual needs will ensure you find the right people to help you.

-Meeting your needs
+Meeting your care needs

 Ask about the types of services you might need and how the provider can arrange and organise them.
-As you only get one referral code, it’s up the provider to arrange all the individual services that you will need.
-For example, do they have a preferred physiotherapist or can you use your own?
+As you only get one referral code, it’s up to the provider to arrange all the individual services that you will need.
+For example, do they have a preferred physiotherapist, or can you use your own?
 Do they organise health professionals to come to your house?

-It's important that you talk with the provider that will be delivering your services, and feel comfortable with them.
+It's important that you talk with the provider that will be delivering your services and feel comfortable with them.
 They should provide you with quality services and respect your rights.
 Read more on your rights and quality in aged care.